troywebber/spotify-helper-frontend/README.md

 This is my most recent project, currently working on replicating the Spotify web player app using their API.
 This project is using Next.js for the front-end, deployed on Netlify, and uses node.js for the back-end, which handles the user authentication, this is deployed with Heroku.

+The demo can be viewed here : https://spotify-helper-frontend.netlify.app/

 ## Getting Started

 ### Installing

 1. Install Node.js from https://nodejs.org/en/
 2. Clone both this repo https://github.com/troywebber/spotify-helper-frontend.git
 3. Also Clone this repo https://github.com/troywebber/spotify-helper-backend.git
 4. Open both repositories in the integrated development environment ( preferably Visual Studio Code)
 5. Paste in the code below for both the repositories.